znaeem/LampShade/README.md

 # LampShade

 This project was created to streamline the process of extraction-based text annotation.
 It is a tool used by my data acquisition team at QCRI, made open source.
-Feel free to submit issues, feedback, and requests for other features.
+Feel free to submit issues, feedback, and requests for other features!

 ## Installation